-The perianal skin tends to itch, which can result from numerous causes ( see Table: Some Causes of Pruritus Ani Some Causes of Pruritus Ani ).
+The perianal skin tends to itch, which can result from numerous causes (see table ).
 This condition is also known as pruritus ani.
 Occasionally, the irritation is misinterpreted by the patient as pain, so other causes of perianal pain (eg, abscess or cancer) should be ruled out.

 Etiology of Pruritus Ani